Content Advisory

 Their uniform consists of black fitted longcoats over tactical underlayers, with gold circuitry embroidery tracing traditional patterns along the sleeves and lapels.
 Standard equipment includes the Raiden shock katana, an electrified blade capable of non-lethal incapacitation or lethal force depending on power settings.
 The weapon serves both practical and symbolic purposes: visible authority without the aggressive posture of firearms, effective for close-quarters work in Xing Hong’s crowded streets and corridors.

 Recruitment draws from all four major factions, requiring candidates to formally suspend factional allegiance during their service.
 This creates an unusual brotherhood: former Covenant zealots patrolling alongside ex-Directorate soldiers, Imperial defectors working shifts with Alliance veterans.
-The oath ceremony involves placing one’s Nucleus Watch into a ceremonial lockbox for twenty-four hours—a symbolic death of old loyalties before rebirth as Xing Hong’s own.
+The oath ceremony involves placing one’s Nucleus Watch into a ceremonial lockbox for twenty-four hours.
+A symbolic death of old loyalties before rebirth as Xing Hong’s own.
 Many find the transition difficult.
 Some find it liberating.

 Constables learn quickly that “neutral law” means different things in different districts.
 Eagle District expects them to defer to corporate security.
 Dragon District expects them to look the other way on minor infractions.
 The Slum District expects nothing at all.
 Veterans develop an instinct for reading which rules apply where, and when to enforce the letter of the law versus its spirit.
 The unofficial motto, passed from senior officers to rookies: “Keep them alive.
 Keep them calm.
 Keep walking.”